Thousands wait in cold to pay respects to Queen Elizabeth II

 “(It) is a bit strange, because that kind of goes against my grain,” he said.
 “I’ve been kind of drawn into it.”

+Honoring their patience, King Charles III and Prince William made an unannounced visit to greet people waiting to file past Elizabeth’s coffin.
+The two senior royals shook hands and thanked the mourners in the miles-long queue near Lambeth Bridge.

+Charles has made several impromptu walkabouts since he became king on Sept.
+8, in an attempt to meet as many of his subjects as possible.

-Members of the public kept silently streaming into Westminster Hall even as the queen’s four children — King Charles III, Princess Anne, Prince Andrew and Prince Edward — stood vigil around the flag-draped coffin for 15 minutes on Friday evening.
+Members of the public kept silently streaming into Westminster Hall even as the queen’s four children — Charles, Princess Anne, Prince Andrew and Prince Edward — stood vigil around the flag-draped coffin for 15 minutes on Friday evening.
 A baby’s cry was the only sound.

 Before the vigil, Edward said the royal family was “overwhelmed by the tide of emotion that has engulfed us and the sheer number of people who have gone out of their way to express their own love, admiration and respect (for) our dear mama.”